Russian Empire: Peter the Great (1682–1725)

-As a result of the war with Sweden, Peter acquired four provinces situated south and east of the Gulf of Finland, securing access to the sea.
-There he built Russia's new capital, Saint Petersburg, on the Neva river in 1703, to replace Moscow, which had long been Russia's cultural center.
-This relocation expressed his intent to adopt European elements for his empire.
-Many of the government and other major buildings were designed under Italianate influence.
+As a result of the war with Sweden, Peter acquired four provinces situated south and east of the Gulf of Finland, securing access to the Baltic Sea.
+In 1703, he founded the new capital, Saint Petersburg, on the Neva river delta to replace Moscow as the administrative and maritime center.
+The city was developed on a strict European grid pattern under architects such as Domenico Trezzini, utilizing Petrine Baroque and Italianate architecture to symbolize Russia's integration into Europe.

 Peter reorganized his government based on the latest political models, molding Russia into an absolutist state.
 The Military Regulations recognized the autocratic nature of the regime.
 Peter replaced the old Boyar Duma (council of nobles) with a nine-member Senate, in effect a supreme council of state.
 The vestiges of the independence of the boyars were lost.
 The countryside was divided into new provinces and districts.
 Peter informed the Senate that its mission was to collect taxes, and tax revenues tripled over his reign.
 Peter continued and intensified his predecessors' requirement of state service from all nobles, in the Table of Ranks and equated the votchina with an estate.
 Russia's modern fleet was built by Peter, along with an army reformed in a European style and educational institutions (the Saint Petersburg Academy of Sciences).
 Civil lettering was adopted during Peter I's reign, and the first Russian newspaper, Vedomosti, was published.
 Peter I promoted science, particularly geography and geology, trade, and industry, including shipbuilding, as well as the growth of the educational system.
-Every tenth Russian acquired an education during his reign, when there were 15 million Russians.
+Peter laid the groundwork for state-sponsored primary and technical schooling, such as cipher and navigation schools, though formal education remained largely confined to the nobility and state servitors.

 As part of Peter's reorganization, he enacted a church reform.
 The Russian Orthodox Church was partially incorporated into the country's administrative structure, in effect making it a tool of the state.
 Peter abolished the patriarchate and replaced it with a collective body, the Most Holy Synod, which was led by a government official.